jemc/slides-pony/source.md

 %% To describe another car example, let's say I want my son to go bring in the rest of the groceries from the car while I start making dinner - I don't necessarily want to grant him the authority to drive the car, so maybe I give him the key that only opens the car door, but withold the key that starts the engine - if my mischevious son is somehow able to make a copy of the key (I don't know, let's say the neighbor kid's dad is a locksmith, and my son runs over their quickly and makes a copy key for both him and his buddy), then he (and the neighbor kid) now have the capability to open my car doors whenever they want, but at least they can't take the car for a joy ride - this is called the principle of least privilege - I give out capability tokens with just enough authority to do the task at hand, and no more - this way, I minimize the overall risk of a trusted delegation "leaking" into an untrusted one.

-Tokens are revocable

-%% Minimizing the effect of leaked delegation are nice, but if things get out of hand I want the ability to revoke the tokens - going back to the son-and-the-neighbor-kid car example, when I found out what's going on, I'd probably want revoke access for my son and the neighbor kid - I can probably compel my son, and maybe even the neighbor kid to give me the extra keys back, but if I don't trust the neighbor kid, I can't be sure that he didn't make more copies and distribute them to other mischevious kids all over town - if I'm sufficiently worried about this, I may go to the trouble of changing the locks on my car doors - after doing so, all of the hypothetical keys floating around in the neighborhood become useless, and I can finally sleep with the peace of mind that I won't return to my car to find yet another whoopie-cushion on the seat - as in this example, most capability security systems provide a way to revoke capability tokens, making them useless to anyone who made a copy.

 ----

 ## Pony Paradigms